voiceflow/runtime/README.md

 			metrics.log(node.custom);
 		}

-		// if you return null it will immediately end the current flow return node.nextId;
+		// if return null it will immediately end the current flow return node.nextId;
 	},
 });